raganwald/braythwayt.com/_posts/2015-10-19-making-social-progress-at-scale.md

 I empathize with this response.
 I don't agree, because I understand that while a code of conduct is uncessary for people who have internalized this strategy, it will draw more contributors and more contributions for the community as a whole.
 Once again, the best strategy for success for an individual within a community is not neccessarily aligned with the best strategy for the community as a whole.

 So in the end, my advice to people is to decide what matters to them.
 If it's to write a certain type of program, I suggest you just get started.
-If it's to get a certain type of job, I suggest you get to work on teh necessary qualifications, and then apply.
+If it's to get a certain type of job, I suggest you get to work on the necessary qualifications, and then apply.
 If it's to start a company, well, I suggest you HTFU and get started.

 But if what matters to you is that your conference become better, or your company, or your open source community, or our industry, or our society, well, then, I advise you to become an activist.
 Agitate.
 Make trouble.
 Do not play the game.
 Life is unfair, and will always be unfair, but it can be made *less unfair*.
 So if that's what you want, well, HTFU and get started on that, too.